 There are no food restrictions in intuitive eating.
 In fact, intuitive eaters don’t label food as good or bad.
 They enjoy food and the experience of eating.
-They simply allow their body’s wisdom to guide them what and how much they should eat.
+They simply allow their body’s wisdom to guide them on what and how much they should eat.

 Can You Lose Weight By Eating Intuitively?

 Intuitive eating may lead to weight loss or not.
-Your body’s response depends on a wide variety of factors including genetics and past dieting experiences.
+Your body’s response depends on a wide variety of factors, including genetics and past dieting experiences.
 That said, a number of intuitive eating studies show that eating intuitively is associated with lower body mass index (BMI).
 Intuitive eaters are also generally more physically active.
-The main goal of intuitive eating isn’t really weight loss, but having a better relationship with food, which leads to better eating habits and improved health.
+The main goal of intuitive eating isn’t really weight loss but having a better relationship with food, which leads to better eating habits and improved health.